When it comes to visiting a country, you must remember that you are a guest. And many things that seem "normal" to us might not be so elsewhere.

 “Don’t wear your shoes inside.
 In Thailand, it is customary to remove your shoes inside temples and homes.
 Not doing so is impolite.”

-Having already asked the question, it is not strictly speaking rude, but just obvious to me. do not dirty inside the house… For temples, it’s different, there, it’s a custom that goes beyond not dirtying the temple…
+Having already asked the question specifically, it's not exactly a rudeness, but just an obvious point for do not dirty inside the house… For temples, it’s different, there, it’s a custom that goes beyond not dirtying the temple…

 "Don't show affection in public.
 In Thailand, public displays of affection are frowned upon: Siamese twins are very modest."